Plastic pollution: Taiwan

 In February 2018, Taiwan restricted the use of single-use plastic cups, straws, utensils and bags; the ban will also include an extra charge for plastic bags and updates their recycling regulations and aiming by 2030 it would be completely enforced.

 United Kingdom

 In January 2019, the Iceland supermarket chain, which specializes in frozen foods, pledged to "eliminate or drastically reduce all plastic packaging for its store-brand products by 2023."

-As of 2020, 104 communities achieved the title of "Plastic free community" in United Kingdom, 500 want to achieve it.
+As of 2020, 104 communities achieved the title of "Plastic free community" in United Kingdom; 500 want to achieve it.

 After two schoolgirls Ella and Caitlin launched a petition about it, Burger King and McDonald's in the United Kingdom and Ireland pledged to stop sending plastic toys with their meals.
 McDonald's pledged to do it from the year 2021.
 McDonald's also pledged to use a paper wrap for it meals and books that will be sent with the meals.
 The transmission will begin already in March 2020.

 From October 2023 many types of single use plastic will be banned in England including cutlery and plates.
 Scotland and Wales have already implemented such bans.
+The new rules entered into force on the first of October, but many are unaware and not prepared for it.